Juli Radersma travelled from Kimberly, B.C. to Waterloo, Ontario to access MyndMoveTM, the latest in stroke neuro-rehabilitation technology.

 was offered at Pathways Therapy in Waterloo, ON, one of only 19 clinics in Canada and one hour away from Juli’s hometown of Brantford, ON.

 ““I posted a callout for drivers on Facebook and within one day I had 20 friends and family members lined up to drive me to Waterloo 3 times/week”, says Juli.

 “Team Juli” was formed.

-After 20 MyndMove sessions with her amazing therapist and Pathways co-Founder, Tania Campbell, Juli’s right shoulder is much stronger and she is seeing beneficial changes.
-Juli can now reach, grasp and has more range of movement.
-Being able to use her right hand as a stabilizer helps with many tasks such as zipping her jacket, holding a book, using her phone, carrying plates, doing laundry, drinking with a straw, holding a water bottle and lifting to her mouth.
-Her friends notice that she is also walking much better.
-Juli continues to work toward her goal of being able to blow dry her own hair.
+sessions with her amazing therapist and Pathways co-Founder, Tania Campbell, Juli’s right shoulder was much stronger and she was seeing beneficial changes.
+Juli could reach, grasp and have more range of movement.
+Being able to use her right hand as a stabilizer helped with many tasks such as zipping her jacket, holding a book, using her phone, carrying plates, doing laundry, drinking with a straw, holding a water bottle and lifting to her mouth.
+Her friends noticed that she was also walking much better.
+Juli continued to work toward her goal of being able to blow dry her own hair.

 They say it takes a community to raise a child.
 In Juli’s case, it’s taken a community of amazing friends, family members and therapists along with the latest technology to pave a path to recovery.